m-holton/match_samples/README.md

 match_samples.py is the main program. _match_samples.py contains the unit tests for match_samples.py unitTest_files contains the files used in the unit tests.

+match_samples allows users to filter down a metadata file, label samples case or control, and match case to control samples.

 ## Input
 The program takes up to eight inputs.